 It grows to a length of about 3 cm., then leaves the foodplant, and looks for a dry spot in the soil surface debris, where it forms its cocoon and pupates

 The moth has white wings with brown flecks.
-The markings on the wings is interesting, because the pattern and degree of marking differs even between animals reared from the same brood of eggs.
+The markings on the wings are interesting, because the pattern and degree of marking differs even between moths reared from the same brood of eggs.

 The thorax is white (unlike that of Spilosoma glatygni, which has a black thorax under white hairs).
-The legs and the upper surface of the abdomen are bright red.
-Underneath the abdomen is buff and brown.
+The legs are black, but the hairs on the femur and upper surface of the abdomen are bright red.
+Underneath the abdomen is off-white.